SPECIFICATION · VERSION 1.1

 Invariant R1 — Observability

-Actor cannot be responsible for any layer whose state is not observable.
+Actor cannot be responsible for any layer they cannot observe.

 Invariant R2 — Controllability